Forward Prediction for Physical Reasoning: Related Work

 \section{Related Work}

-Our study builds on a large body of prior research on forward prediction and physical reasoning.

-\textbf{Forward prediction.} The goal of forward-prediction models is to accurately predict the future state of objects in the world based on observations of past states.
-Forward-prediction models operate either on \emph{object-based} (proprioceptive) representations or on \emph{pixel-based} state representations.
-A popular class of \emph{object-based} forward-prediction models use graph neural networks to model interactions between objects~\cite{kipf2018neural,battaglia2016interaction}, for example, to successfully simulate environments with thousands of particles~\cite{gonzalez2020learning,li2018learning}.
-Another class of object-based models explicitly represents the Hamiltonian or Lagrangian of the physical system~\cite{greydanus2019hamiltonian,cranmer2020lagrangian,chen2019symplectic}.
+Our study builds on a large body of prior research on forward prediction and physical reasoning. \textbf{Forward prediction} models attempt to predict the future state of objects in the world based on observations of past states.
+Learning of such models, including using neural networks, has a long history~\citep{grzeszczuk1998neuroanimator,byravan2017se3}.
+These models operate either on \emph{object-based} (proprioceptive) representations or on \emph{pixel-based} state representations.
+A popular class of \emph{object-based} models use graph neural networks to model interactions between objects~\citep{kipf2018neural,battaglia2016interaction}, for example, to simulate environments with thousands of particles~\citep{gonzalez2020learning,li2018learning}.
+Another class of object-based models explicitly represents the Hamiltonian or Lagrangian of the physical system~\citep{greydanus2019hamiltonian,cranmer2020lagrangian,chen2019symplectic}.
 While promising, such models are currently limited to simple point objects and physical systems that conserve energy.
-Hence, they are not applicable to our exploration on PHYRE, which contains dissipative forces and extended objects.
+Hence, they cannot currently be used on PHYRE, which contains dissipative forces and extended objects.
+Modern \emph{pixel-based} forward-prediction models extract state representations by applying a convolutional network on the observed frame(s)~\citep{watters2017visual,kipf2020contrastive} or on object segments~\citep{ye2019compositional,janner2019reasoning,qi2021learning}.
+The models perform forward prediction on the resulting state representation using graph neural networks~\citep{kipf2020contrastive,ye2019compositional,li2020visualgrounding,mrowca2018flexible,veerapaneni2020entity,qi2021learning}, recurrent neural networks~\citep{xingjian2015convolutional,hochreiter1997long,cho2014learning,finn2016unsupervised,fragkiadaki2015learning}, or a physics engine~\citep{wu2017vda,chang2016compositional}.
+The models can be trained to predict object state~\citep{watters2017visual}, perform pixel reconstruction~\citep{villegas2017learning,ye2019compositional}, transform the previous frames~\citep{ye2018interpretable,ye2019compositional,finn2016unsupervised}, or produce a contrastive state representation~\citep{kipf2020contrastive,hafner2020dream}. \textbf{Physical reasoning} tasks gauge a system's ability to intuitively reason about physical phenomena~\citep{battaglia2013simulation,kubricht2017intuitive}.
+Prior work has developed models that predict whether physical structures are stable~\citep{lerer2016learning,groth2018shapestacks,li2016fall}, predict whether physical phenomena are plausible~\citep{riochet2018intphys}, describe or answer questions about physical systems~\citep{yi2019clevrer,rajani2020esprit}, perform counterfactual prediction in physical worlds~\citep{baradel2020cophy}, predict effect of forces~\citep{mottaghi2016happens,wang20183d}, or solve physical puzzles/games~\citep{allen2019tools,bakhtin2019phyre,du2019task}.
+Unlike other physical reasoning tasks, physical-puzzle benchmarks such as PHYRE~\citep{bakhtin2019phyre} and Tools~\citep{allen2019tools} incorporate a full physics simulator, and contain a large set of physical environments to study generalization.
+This makes them particularly suitable for studying the effectiveness of forward prediction for physical reasoning, and we adopt the PHYRE benchmark in our study for that reason.